raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-attendees.md

 - we **avoided duplicated topics**, and we also had people who wanted to cover similar topics who **joined forces** to prepare a session together
 - the **quality** of the contents was far higher than the first time we ran an Open Space and we built the agenda on the fly during the kick off.

-# The fingerprint principle
+## The fingerprint principle

-> When people play a part in defining and designing or refining something, they are much more likely to feel ownership of it… And they’re much more invested in helping whatever it is to succeed.
+> When people play a part in defining and designing or refining something, they are much more likely to feel ownership of it… And they’re much more invested in helping whatever it is to succeed.<br>
 > *Esther Derby, [The Fingerprint Principle](https://www.estherderby.com/the-fingerprint-principle)*

 Enabling attendees to leave their fingerprints on the Camp in several different ways, from the self-organised time to the Open Space, from the involvement in the organisation to other smaller initiatives, such as building a shared playlist on Spotify, or a shared timeline with pictures on Padlet, placed them **'at the centre'** of the experience, and contibuted to **foster active participation** and **shared ownership of the event**.